connylabs/meowlflow/README.md

 --schema-path /var/lib/meowlflow/schema.py
 ```

-Meowlflow will deploy you MLFlow model at `http://127.0.0.1:8000/api/v1/infer` with your custom schema.
+`meowlflow` will deploy you MLFlow model at `http://127.0.0.1:8000/api/v1/infer` with your custom schema.
 Note that the model-path can be either a local uri path or the remote uri on the MLFlow Model server.

 You can then send samples for scoring by hitting (depending on your schema):